Tag: politics

 2) There are two common perspectives of confession.
 One is forgiveness from the lawgiver (escape).
 Another is a of relationship.
 When you think of confession are you being honest about your perspective of it?

 3) Sometimes being honest is hard.
-What is the hardest honest conversation you have ever had?
+What is the hardest honest you have ever had?
 What made it so hard?

 FD) What is the different between a liar, and a person who told a lie?
 Are they different?